 To assess how well businesses were enforcing CRST’s Smoke-Free Air Ordinance 77, we worked with high school interns to complete observations forms on the presence of no smoking signs, cigarette butts, or people smoking near public buildings.
 View a summary of our business observation results.

-We also conducted small scale assessments with all tobacco retailers on the Cheyenne River Reservation to learn about the tobacco products available, prices/promotions, and advertising.
-This information was used to help inform tobacco retailers about ways to avoid selling to a minor.
-View a summary of our tobacco retailer assessment results.
+We also trained youth and young adult members to assess the “Point of Sale” environment at tobacco retail stores on the Cheyenne River Reservation to learn about the tobacco products available, prices/promotions, and advertising.
+You can do the same using this guide Tobacco Retail Assessment!
+The data gathered was used to help inform tobacco retailers about ways to avoid selling to a minor.
+View a summary of our tobacco retailer assessment results Tobacco Retail Assessment.